Print & Share This Recipe!

 1

-In a bowl, marinate the lamb chops with olive oil, salt, pepper, cinnamon, and toasted cumin seeds.
-Set aside.
+In a bowl, marinate the lamb chops with olive oil, salt, black pepper, cinnamon, and toasted cumin seeds.
+Let them sit at room temperature for at least 30 minutes to absorb the flavors while you prep the rest of the dish.
+Meanwhile, preheat your oven to 400°F (200°C).

 2

-In a large pot (the same one you will use for the maftoul), heat 2 tablespoons of olive oil over medium-high heat.
-Sear the lamb chops until they are golden brown on each side, approximately 1-2 minutes per side.
+In a large pot (the same one you’ll use to cook the maftoul), heat 2 tablespoons of olive oil over medium-high heat.
+Sear the lamb chops for about 1–2 minutes per side, until golden brown and caramelized.
+Transfer the seared chops to a sheet pan and finish cooking in the preheated oven for 12–15 minutes, depending on thickness and your preferred doneness.

 3